surthgide/thesis/text/1_sec.typ

 - spacelike $X^2 > 0$
 - null or lightlike $X^2 = 0$

-A geodesic whose tangent vector on every point is null is called a null geodesic (analogous for timelike and spacelike geodesics.
+A geodesic whose tangent vector on every point is null is called a null geodesic, analogous for timelike and spacelike geodesics.

-All null geodesic passing through a point define a double cone called null cone or light cone: this surface divides the spacetime into three distinct regions--future, past, and elsewhere.
-Any point in the future and past regions can only be reached by timelike geodesics, while the elsewhere is confined to spacelike geodesics.
+All null geodesics passing through a point define a double cone called null cone or light cone: this surface divides the spacetime into three distinct regions---future, past, and elsewhere.
+Any point in the future and past regions can only be reached by timelike geodesics, while the elsewhere is accessible only through spacelike geodesics.

-A timelike geodesic represents the path of a free massive particle, while light follows null geodesics.
+A timelike geodesic represents the path of a free massive particle, instead light (massless) follows null geodesics.
 Since this separation is invariant, this means that matter is confined to travel inside the light cone at all times.

 === Principles of general relativity